 Starcraft unexpectedly became intensely popular in South Korea, to the point of being played in national competitions with team sponsorships with major companies.
 Over half of all the copies of Starcraft sold in the world are in South Korea.
 Starcraft players are professional athletes.
 They have groupies and rivalries.
 Tournaments cater to packed stadiums filled with hundreds of thousands of people just to watchDon't believe me?.
 Starcraft in South Korea is like football is to Americans.
 When Starcraft 2 came out, it was pandemonium.
 Blizzard went to South Korea and held basically a Korean BlizzCon dedicated solely to Starcraft in the Seoul Olympic stadium.

 Russia seems to be very fond of classic turn-based strategies, further reinforcing the stereotype of Russians being good at chess.
 Among the favorites are Civilization, X-COM, Jagged Alliance, but most importantly, Heroes of Might and Magic, specifically the third part (Widely believed to be the best in the series by many, Russian or not).
-Wanna find a gamer that won't play a multiplayer match or two with you?
-Try.
+Go ahead, just try to find a gamer that won't play a multiplayer match or two of "Troika" with you.

-Also, that's a reason Nival Interactive's been trusted with making HoMM V. Russian fans wouldn't have forgiven them for doing badly.
+Also, that's a reason Nival Interactive's been trusted with making HoMM V. Russian fans wouldn't have forgiven them for doing badly, and, for the most part, it paid off.

-So far as video game characters are concerned, in Pokémon, Charizard is perhaps the most well-loved Mon in the US.
+So far as video game characters are concerned, in Pokémon, Charizard is perhaps the most well-loved Mon in the US.note "Well-loved", not "most well-known", since Pikachu is the most well-known Pokémon anywhere in the world.
 This even extended to the Card Game, where everyone wanted his card, despite being fairly useless.
+In English-speaking stores, Charizard merchandise tends to sell faster and at higher prices than other Pokémon, even Pikachu.
+The big lizard also won two Pokémon popularity polls ran by American gaming websites (IGN and Dorkly).

 And in Pokémon Black and White we have Zekrom.
 He's quite popular in Japan (not as popular as his counterpart Reshiram though), but more so in America, overshadowing Reshiram and countless others (and selling more copies of White in North America than Black).